A site devoted to the worlds of Surrealism & Avant-Garde Theatre

 1920s

 Ernst Toller's expressionist plays Man and the Masses (1921), The Machine Wreckers (1922) and Hoppla, We're Alive!
-(1927) are performed, the later staged by Erwin Piscator in Berlin.
+(1927) are performed, the latter staged by Erwin Piscator in Berlin.

 Yvan Goll writes Methusalem (1922).